 MUS 480 (3) Introduction to Digital Media.
-Prerequisite: Basic computer skills are required.
+Prerequisite: MUS 383.
 In this course students will learn the skills necessary to effectively create presentations in Multimedia formats such as Microsoft's Powerpoint.
 Students will learn how to create and edit bullet slides, use drawing tools, incorporate clip art and WordArt, create and enhance organizational charts, and create and edit charts using Microsoft Graph.

 MUS 481 (3) Computer Applications in the Music Industry.
-Prerequisite: Basic computer skills are required.
-Students will understand how the Internet can be used as an indispensable tool in many areas of the music industry with a focus on music merchandising, recording studio operation and artist promotion.
+Prerequisite: MUS 480.
+Students will understand how the

+Internet can be used as an indispensable tool in many areas of the music industry with a focus on music merchandising, recording studio operation and artist promotion.

 MUS 482 (3) Studio Recording Techniques.
-Prerequisite: Basic computer skills.
+Prerequisite: MUS 480.
 This course is an examination of the art of audio recording.
 The curriculum will cover signal flow of the mixing console as it applied to both recording and sound reinforcement; microphones and techniques of application; use of sonic effects; recording devices (analog, digital, and hard disk); synchronization formats and wiring.